As the players walked off the pitch after last night’s Carling Cup clash, Samir Nasri and Emmanuel Frimpong seemed to exchange words.

 Frimpong walked after him and said: “Come here” before Abdul Razak pulled Frimpong back to shake his hand and the pair went their separate ways.

 It seems that Nasri was good to his word because the two did indeed have some kind of bust-up moments later in the tunnel, although an Arsenal spokesman denied it was too serious:

 “Words were exchanged — and that was that.
 No punches were thrown but there was a lot of noise.
 Samir was speaking in French but they did not touch.
 It was handbags.”

-The two fell out after Nasri’s acrimonious departure in the summer, when Frimpong tweeted “Money is the root of all evil.”
+In what was almost like that on fanduel, the two fell out after Nasri’s acrimonious departure in the summer, when Frimpong tweeted “Money is the root of all evil.”
 He then mocked Jack Wilshere’s ‘best of luck, you’ll be missed’ tweet to Nasri, saying: “Pffffff come-on Jack,” implying he wouldn’t be missed by many players at the Emirates.

 Frimpong was certainly going in strong on Nasri during the match.
 I reckon he’d have loved the chance to nobble him if there was a 50-50 to be had and his actions certainly reflected the mood of the booing Gooners who chanted obscenities at Nasri all night.

 Frimpong, you are fast becoming an absolute legend.